 Being a relatively new field, few studies exist on video mapping and data is in short supply.

-As part of the Video Mapping European Center initiative, les Rencontres Audiovisuelles and the DeVisu laboratory of the University of Valenciennes are conducting a research project in Arenberg Creative Mine, supported by the Hauts-de-France Region and the European Union (ERDF programme).
+As part of the Video Mapping European Center initiative, les Rencontres Audiovisuelles and the DeVisu laboratory of the Université Polytechnique Hauts-de-France are conducting a research project in Arenberg Creative Mine, supported by the Hauts-de-France Region and the European Union (ERDF programme).

 The project focuses on several areas: